steve-earley-BP0288928-bpp/BP0288928-PolicyBot/README.md

 The research project was delivered as part of an MSc programme in Applied Data Analytics under a Digital and Technology Solutions Specialist Integrated Degree Apprenticeship run by [BPP University](https://www.bpp.com/).

-The project sought to understand the current experience of LSE administratitve staff in accessing and understanding published university information, particularly official policies and procedures.
+The project sought to understand the current experience of LSE administrative staff in accessing and understanding published university information, particularly official policies and procedures.
 There were two research hypotheses:

 - That it is hard for administrative staff to find and use policy information.
 - That an LLM-RAG chatbot grounded on LSE policy information would be beneficial to staff.